microsoft/minecraft-samples/casual_creator/gray_wave/README.md

 1. Using a copy of this starter project from GitHub - you can get a copy of this project by visiting [https://github.com/microsoft/minecraft-samples/](https://github.com/microsoft/minecraft-samples/) and, under the Code button, selecting `Download ZIP`.

-1. The `casual_creator/chill_dreams` folder contains different stages of the chill dreams project for Minecraft.
-Use the subfolder of the phase you want to start with.
+1. The `casual_creator/gray_wave` folder contains the gray wwave project - you'll want to use that.

 1. To make your own environment look like the example, create a folder on your `C:\` drive and call it **projects**.
 Create a subfolder called **myaddon**.

-1. Put the extracted contents of the Add-on Starter Project folder into **myaddon**.
+1. Put the extracted contents of the Gray Wave Project folder into **myaddon**.

 1. Open a Windows Terminal or PowerShell window and change the working directory to your **myaddon** folder: